johnmanthop/Personal/ftransfer/readme.txt

 There is room for a lot of improvment but I don't have time right now

+Note to self: Never use ncurses with multi thread programming Also compile with ncurses and pthread...

 Known bug: some times (at big files) there is a synchronization error message 23/2/21